 - Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.

 - Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
 For Medicare Part B, this comes to 20%.

 - Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

-If a person has a breast reduction that Medicare does not cover, they must pay 100% of the costs.
+According to a 2020 study in Plastic and Reconstructive Surgery, the average outpatient cost of breast reduction is $9,077, while the average inpatient cost is $19,975.
+If a person wants a breast reduction procedure that Medicare does not cover, they must pay 100% of the cost.

 - medical history

 - symptoms related to breast weight, such as back, neck, or shoulder pain

 There are several types of breast reduction surgeries.
 As with all surgery, each of these procedures carries risks.